sverweij/dependency-cruiser/doc/api.md

                should not cruise
  maxDepth    : the maximum depth to cruise; 0 <= n <= 99
-               (default: 0, which means 'infinite depth') system      : an array of module systems to use for following dependencies;
+               (default: 0, which means 'infinite depth') moduleSystems : an array of module systems to use for following dependencies;
                defaults to ["es6", "cjs", "amd"] outputType  : one of "json", "html", "dot", "csv" or "err".
 When left out the function will return a javascript object as dependencies